-If you take a brief look at modern Hollywood or pop culture, it’s easy to find entertainment that conveys a message that to impact others, we need to turn to acts of grandiose proportions, life-altering projects, and world-changing visions.
-Every other movie revolves around a catastrophe of nuclear proportions and the protagonists who must perform impossible feats of courage and athleticism to defeat the impossibly brilliant villain.
-While there is nothing intrinsically wrong with these types of stories, the point is that it’s difficult to genuinely speak to an audience without some sense of realism.
+If you take a brief look at modern Hollywood or pop culture, it’s easy to find entertainment that conveys a message that to impact others, we need to turn to grand gestures, life-altering projects, and world-changing visions.
+Every other movie revolves around a catastrophe of nuclear proportions and protagonists who must perform impossible feats of courage and athleticism to defeat the impossibly brilliant villain.
+While there is nothing intrinsically wrong with these types of stories, the point is that sometimes it’s difficult to genuinely speak to an audience without some sense of realism.
 We don’t need to imitate these stories in order to change the world.

 Recently on Trending with Timmerie, Timmerie discussed the current mentality affecting this generation of young people and their views on family and life.
 Specifically, she talked about the reasons people aren’t getting married or having children and the ways we can counteract this mentality by changing the world through little, realistic ways.

 At the most recent Intercollegiate Studies Institute Conference, young, emerging leaders in attendance were encouraged that to change the world and to affect political change they should do two things: get married and start a family.

 Without sugarcoating it, one of the speakers announced a sobering fact: People just aren’t getting married or having kids anymore and there are two big reasons for this.
 Firstly, people are looking at life and unfortunately determining that it’s not something worth passing on to their children.
 They have a negative outlook on what they’ve experienced and instead of seeking to change perceptions, change those around them, and improve life, they decide to not have kids.